 - 1. A message from key school bodies

 - a.
 Chair of School Council

 - b. from Headmaster

 - 2. Contextual Information about the school

 - 3. Student outcomes in standardised national literacy and numeracy testing

 - 4. The granting of RoSA and results of the HSC

 - 5. Professional Learning and Teacher Standards

 - 6. Workforce Composition

 - 7. Student Attendance and Management of Non-Attendance

 - 8. Post School Destinations

 - 9. Enrolment Policies

 - 10. Other School Policies

 - 11. School Improvement Plan and Targets

-- 12. Initiatives promoting respect and responsibility

-- 13. Parent, Student and Teacher Satisfaction
+- 12. Parent, Student and Teacher Satisfaction

-- 14. Summary of Financial Information
+- 13. Summary of Financial Information